WELCOME TO CHEVRA HATZOLAH

 Operationally, all members carry a full set of first-responder equipment such as Oxygen & Airway supplies, Trauma supplies, Defibrillators, etc. in their personal vehicles.
 Members are on-call 24 hours a day, 365 days a year, using a two-way radio system.
 Our dispatchers are trained EMTs, paramedics, or nurses who can properly triage calls, and initiate life-saving care over the phone if necessary.
 Additionally, the dispatchers also have the contact information for many other municipal agencies in the event that additional resources are needed - such as in a mass casualty incident.

 Hatzolah was started in Williamsburg, Brooklyn, New York, in the late 1960s by Rabbi Hershel Weber.
 It was started to address a need in the Jewish community for an ambulance service that understood its cultural and religious needs, and to reduce the time it took to receive crucial, lifesaving medical care.
 The idea spread quickly.
-Today, Hatzolah is the largest volunteer ambulance service in the United States, with over 80 ambulances and around 2,000 volunteers throughout the United States, and throughout the world.
+Today, Hatzolah is the largest volunteer ambulance service in the United States, with over 90 ambulances and around 2,000 volunteers throughout its many branches.
+Additionally, Hatzolah operates in many countries around the world.

 The members who respond to these calls for help, do so without any compensation.
 The knowledge that they made a difference by improving the life of a family in a moment of dire need, is all the compensation they require.